Hyperbolic non-Abelian semimetal: Supercell method

 Because of the subgroup relations in \cref{eqn:sequence-of-gammas}, one can always express supercell translation generators in terms of $\{\gamma_{1},\gamma_{2},\gamma_{3},\gamma_{4}\}$ and their inverses.
 For the $2$-supercell, specifically, we find

-These relations among the translation generators imply the following immersion of the original 4D BZ$^{(1,1)}$ inside the 6D BZ$^{(2,1)}$: \begin{widetext}
+These relations among the translation generators imply the following immersion of the original 4D BZ$^{(1,1)}$ inside the 6D BZ$^{(2,1)}$:

-\end{widetext} Note that the immersion $\iota$ is not one-to-one (i.e., it is non-injective): two four-momenta that differ by $\pi$ in all components $\{k_j\}_{j=1}^4$ are mapped onto the same six-momentum in BZ$^{(2,1)}$.
+Note that the immersion $\iota$ is not one-to-one (i.e., it is non-injective): two four-momenta that differ by $\pi$ in all components $\{k_j\}_{j=1}^4$ are mapped onto the same six-momentum in BZ$^{(2,1)}$.
 This two-to-one mapping (associated with doubling of the number of bands) is analogous to the Brillouin-zone folding that accompanies supercell constructions in Euclidean lattices.
+We also remark that the immersion $\iota\big(\textrm{BZ}^{(1,1)}\big)$ passes through the point $(0,0,0,0,0,0)$ of BZ$^{(2,1)}$, which corresponds to the center of the nodal-line ring derived in Sec.~\ref{sec:k.p}.
+For this reason, the second Chern number computed inside BZ$^{(1,1)}$ relates to the second Chern number associated with the nodal ring inside BZ$^{(2,1)}$.

 By randomly sampling $\mathrm{BZ}^{(n,1)}$ with $10^9$ $\bk$-points and diagonalizing $H^{(n,1)}_{\bk}$ for each of them, we compute the energy spectrum.
 The DOS is then obtained with an energy resolution of $0.005$ [\cref{fig:comp}(c)].
 The appearance of peaks in the DOS may be understood as a consequence of ``band folding'', which increases the number of energy bands.
 We observe convergence with increasing supercell size $n$.
 Crucially, the DOS near zero energy converges rapidly, such that already the $2$-supercell ($\tgquot{3}{11}$) gives a good approximation.
 Therefore, we next study the corresponding Bloch Hamiltonian $H^{(2,1)}_{\bk}$ on the 6D $\mathrm{BZ}^{(2,1)}$.